 Governor Andrew Cuomo has signed into law a phased-in system of paid family leave (PFL) that became effective January 1, 2018 for New York employers.
-Administered by the State of New York Workers’ Compensation Division, PFL is an automatic rider to your statutory disability policy.
-PFL eligibility and internal administration will be, for the most part, the same for all New York employers.
+Administered by the State of New York Workers’ Compensation Division, NYS Paid Family Leave is an automatic rider to your statutory disability policy.
+Paid Family Leave eligibility and internal administration will be, for the most part, the same for all New York employers.

 It is important to note that there are some important differences for churches.
 How does it affect your pastor?
 How does it affect the rest of the church’s employees and volunteers?